shahriarHasan09/PlatoonSAFE/README.md

 Implementation of ML Algorithms
 ===============================

 Two ML algorithms have been integrated into PlatoonSAFE, NN and Online SVR.
-NN is implemented in python ([NNServerThread.py](examples/human/externalScripts/NNServerThread.py)) and connected to PlatoonSAFE via UDP.
+NN is implemented in python ([NNServerThread.py](examples/human/externalScripts/NNServerThread.py)) and connected to PlatoonSAFE via UDP socket.
 Online SVR is a C++ module ([OnlineSVR](src/veins/modules/AI/OnlineSVR)).
-In addition, to facilitate the use of these two algorithms, all the functions have been collected into [AIAlgorithms.cc](src/veins/modules/AI/AIAlgorithms.cc).
+In addition, all the functions have been collected into [AIAlgorithms.cc](src/veins/modules/AI/AIAlgorithms.cc) to facilitate the use of these two algorithms.

 Regarding Online SVR, the first step is to initialize an [OnlineSVR](src/veins/modules/AI/OnlineSVR/OnlineSVR.cc) instance and define the parameters of the algorithm.